 Biotic interactions have been known to factor into persistence for some time (Prestidge et al. 1982).
 Increasing evidence suggests that microbes are an extension of plant host phenotype and can ultimately help them adapt in response to stress from changing environments (Compant et al. 2010, Hirt 2012, Lau et al. 2017, Bang et al. 2018).
 Additionally, stressful conditions may select for distinct fungal endophyte taxa with specific functions (Lemanceau et al. 2017).

-depend on seed dispersal and physiolo to mitigate the impacts of drought (Bartels et al. 2005) however; they may not be acting alone (Rodriguez & Redman 2008).
+Plants depend on seed dispersal and physiological adaptations to mitigate the impacts of drought (Bartels et al. 2005) however; they may not be acting alone (Rodriguez & Redman 2008).

 Plant root systems are able to attract and select microbial communities endowed with plant growth promoting traits to persist through water scarcity events (Marasco et al. 2012).